 Organizing our to-do lists is a job amongst itself ....

-Today Tyler is discussing methods of managing your to-do lists.
+Lets discuss some simple methods of managing your to-do lists.

 The purpose of a to-do list is to organize your tasks and their deadlines for completion.
 If you keep adding to them with no method, they can become a roadblock to your efficiency as opposed to simplifying your work.